davea42/libdwarf-regressiontests/README.md

 Gigabytes of text.
 Keeping a text file with the expected dwarfdump output is impractical.
-Instead we run most tests with the dwarfdump built in the testing and with a baseline *dwarfdump.O dwarfdump and compare the results.
+Instead we run most tests with the dwarfdump built in the testing and with a baseline dwarfdump-*.O and compare the results.

 dwarfdump-x86_64-ubuntu.O is dwarfdump built on Ubuntu Linux (currently 22.04 LTS)